ZenithDK/fridaypython/week3-sr/README.md

 The other script does a (linear) keyword search through the Pickle file and returns colorized results to STDOUT.

 Piping the output to less is useful.
-An example helper-shellscript is provided.

 ## Installation